 We are one of the largest helicopter operators in the world and the longest serving helicopter transport operator in the United States, which is our primary area of operations.
+In 2010, approximately 48% and 12% of our operating revenues were earned in the U.S. Gulf of Mexico and Alaska, respectively.
 We also provide helicopters and related services to third-party helicopter operators in other countries.
 In addition to our U.S. customers, we currently have customers in Brazil, Canada, Mexico, the United Kingdom, Sweden, Spain, Indonesia and India.
 As of June 30, 2011, our fleet consisted of 177 helicopters, most of which were used to transport personnel to and from, and between, offshore installations, drilling rigs and platforms.
-In the United States, the primary users of our transport services are major integrated and independent oil and gas companies, and U.S. government agencies.
+In addition, as of June 30, 2011, we have placed orders for 16 new helicopters, most of which we expect to be delivered in 2011 and 2012.
+The primary users of our transport services are major integrated and independent oil and gas companies and U.S. government agencies.
+In 2010, approximately 73% of our operating revenues were derived from helicopter services provided to clients primarily involved in oil and gas activities.
 In addition to serving the oil and gas industry, we provide air medical services, firefighting support, flightseeing tours in Alaska and emergency search and rescue services.
+Although our operations historically have primarily served the U.S. offshore oil and gas industry, in recent years we have made efforts to reduce our dependence on this market and take advantage of the mobility and versatility of our helicopters to expand into other geographic regions and to serve other industries.

 We believe a key factor in optimizing results of operations is to maintain a versatile, modern fleet.
-We believe our financial strength and strong relationships with original equipment manufacturers ("OEMs") position us well to add new helicopters to our fleet and upgrade existing helicopters, thereby maintaining an asset base that is suitable for use within our own operations and for contract-leasing to other operators.
-We leverage our strong relationships with OEMs to support growth in other services, such as selling specialty equipment and accessories for helicopters, and training.
+We believe our borrowing capacity under a new revolving credit facility that we expect to enter into immediately prior to this offering and our strong relationships with original equipment manufacturers ("OEMs") will position us well to add new helicopters to our fleet and upgrade existing helicopters, thereby maintaining an asset base suitable for use within our own operations and for contract-leasing to other operators.
+We also leverage our strong relationships with OEMs to support growth in other services, such as selling specialty equipment and accessories for helicopters, and training.